oktadev/okta-blog/_source/_posts/2019-08-09-jib-docker-spring-boot.md

 Let's get started!

+**Table of Contents**{: .hide }
+* Table of Contents
+{:toc}

 ## Install Dependencies

 For this tutorial, you need to install a few dependencies.
 First, you'll need **Java**.
-I've written the tutorial for Java 11, but it should be backward compatible with Java 8.
+I've written the tutorial for Java 11, but it should be backward compatible with Java 11.
 If you don't have Java installed, go to [the AdoptOpenJDK website](https://adoptopenjdk.net/) and install it.
 On a Mac, you can also use [Homebrew](https://brew.sh/).

 The next tool you'll need is **HTTPie**, a simple command-line HTTP client.
 Please follow instructions on [their website](https://httpie.org/) to install it.